AB Testing

 How does AB testing differ from split testing or bucket testing?

 You might hear AB testing called split testing or bucket testing.
-All of these terms refer to essentially the same kind of testing technique.
-For simplicity, Bloomreach only uses the term, AB testing.
+All of these terms refer to essentially the same testing technique.
+For simplicity, Bloomreach only uses the term AB testing.

 What's the value of testing?

-Testing helps you understand the effect of changes on your site, then make data-driven decisions.
+Testing helps you understand the effect of changes on your site and then make data-driven decisions.

 For example, what's your prediction on the outcome of burying office chairs for searches of bedroom furniture?
 Sure, it sounds logical: if I'm looking for bedroom furniture, then it's a logical assumption that I'm not interested in an office chair.
 But what if I like having an office alcove in my bedroom?
 What if I live in a studio apartment?
 What if I'm a college student?
 Or maybe I'm a very dedicated business professional who starts every morning by rolling out of bed and answering email?

-Sometimes what sounds logical doesn't reflect the realities of customers.
-AB testing shows you the effect of proposed changes on key performance indicators.
+Sometimes, what sounds logical doesn't reflect customers' realities.
+AB testing shows the effect of proposed changes on key performance indicators.
 Use this data to execute your decisions quickly and successfully.

 Is an AB test the same as a before-and-after comparison?